Best deals at Amazon this week: Save big on tech, spring cleaning, home and more

 Want start on your 2023 tax return for free?
 Head to the TurboTax website -- you don't need to pay until you file, and you'll save a few bucks over the price of buy software on Amazon.
 Some can even file for free.
 (For simple tax returns only, not all tax payers qualify.)

-Save on a new TV to watch your favorite spring shows, NAACP sports and more.
+Save on a new TV to watch your favorite spring shows, sports and more.

 - 65" Amazon Fire TV Omni series 4K smart TV, $600 (reduced from $830)